 The Hawaii State Department of Health (DOH) is warning that imported frozen raw tuna or ahi cubes distributed by Tropic Fish Hawaii, LLC on Oahu have tested positive for hepatitis A, a highly contagious viral liver disease.

 Free Confidential Lawsuit Evaluation: If you or a loved one was diagnosed with hepatitis A after eating raw tuna or ahi, you should contact our law firm immediately.
-You may be entitled to compensation by filing a suit and our lawyers can help.
+You may be entitled to compensation by filing a food poisoning lawsuit and our lawyers can help.

 What’s the Problem?